Building a smarter, reliable future

 Well-planned and intelligent policies are essential to solving climate change

-Climate Change Reports/Submissions
+Climate Change Reports/Positions

 Available in English and French.
 Two pages.
 Under the Greenhouse Gas Pollution Pricing Act, provinces were required to submit their 2023-2026 carbon pricing plans to Environment and Climate Change Canada in September.
 The minister must now make a determination as to whether each plan meets the federal benchmark and implement the federal backstop in provinces that do not meet the benchmark.
 In this letter, we outline our concerns surrounding provincial plans for carbon pricing from 2023-2030.